soef/ioBroker.alexa/README.md

 | - | - | - |
 | triggered | A timer got triggered | Information

+**Please note that it is important that the timezone of the ipbroker host is set to match your local timezone, else the triggered time detection might be wrong!**

 ### alexa2.0.Echo-Devices.Serialnumber.online
 Is this Alexa device online and connected to the Amazon cloud ?